syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/datepicker.md

 # Date Picker

-We have demonstrated in the following steps to create custom DatePicker using Picker control.
+ Custom DatePicker using Picker control.

 **Step** **1** **:** We have created custom class named as "DatePicker".
 This class should be inherited from SfPicker control.